 Mac mini (Mid 2010) features a rear SDXC slot, backward compatible with SD-SDHC cards.

-What Are The Specs of SD Cards for Mac?See this article at Apple's website for a very good overview of Secure Digital card use on the iMac and MacBook Pro: About the Apple SD Card Slot FAQ
+What Are The Specs of SD Cards for Mac?See this article at Apple's website for a very good overview of Secure Digital card use on the iMac and MacBook Pro: About the Apple SD Card Slot FAQ.
+Kingston maintains a great chart identifying the different terms and icons used to identify SD class and speeds - and which devices/needs each type of card is best suited for.

 Formatting SD Cards For Mac OSXSD cards are plain block storage devices and don't imply any specific partition type or file system.
 As such, other partition schemes than MBR partitioning and DOS/Windows FAT file systems can be used.
 Under Apple's Mac OS X, SD cards can be partitioned as GUID devices and formatted with the HFS+ file system.
 Under MS-Windows and some Unix systems, SD cards can be formatted using the NTFS -- and on later versions -- exFAT file system.
 However most consumer products will expect the default MBR partitioning and FAT16/FAT32 filesystem.

-Creating A Bootable SD Card For OSXWhen using SD - SDHC flash memory card exclusively for fast Mac backup, optimal Mac to Mac file transfers, or for creating a bootable OSX Tiger, Leopard or Snow Leopard SD startup disk for diagnostic uses, it's important to re-format the card using Apple's Disk Utility.
+Creating A Bootable SD Card For OSXWhen using SD - SDHC flash memory card exclusively for fast Mac backup, optimal Mac to Mac file transfers, or for creating a bootable OSX Tiger, Leopard or Lion, Mavericks or Yosemite Secure Digital startup disk for diagnostic uses, it's important to re-format the card using Apple's Disk Utility.
 On Intel based Macs you MUST set the partition table type to GUID, and format the card to use the Mac OS Extended format.

-Ideally you need a 16GB or 32GB SDHC for both the speed and capacity you'll need to install OSX.
+Ideally you need a 32GB SDHC or larger card for both the speed and capacity you'll need to install OSX.
 Leopard needs about 8-12GB depending on Install options chosen.
-You may opt to do a custom OSX install to minimize Printer Drivers and if installing iLife: omit GarageBand - it's audio files add several Gigs to an OSX install.
+You may opt to do a custom OSX install to minimize Printer Drivers and if installing iLife: Omit GarageBand - it's audio files add several Gigs to an OSX install.
 Once the install completes, to boot OSX off the SDHC card: Restart and hold down the OPTION key to select the icon for the card as the startup volume.

 Using an SD Card As An OSX Boot DiskPros: